exdx/dcp/README.md

 ------------------
 **Q**: Is dcp supported on Windows?

 **A**: Yes, dcp  is supported on Windows.
-Windows support is experimental, as there is no CI coverage, but it should work with the default Docker Desktop.
+Windows support is experimental, as there is no CI coverage, but it will likely work in your windows environment.
+The only non-default change you need to make is to expose the docker daemon so that dcp can connect to it.
+This can be done through one of two ways:

+1. Adding the following to your `%userprofile%\.docker\daemon.json` file.
+    ```json
+    {
+        "hosts": ["tcp://0.0.0.0:2375"]
+    }
+    ```

+2. Going through the Docker Desktop UI and enabling the setting for `Expose daemon on tcp://localhost:2375 without TLS` under `General`.

 ------------------
 **Q**: I would like to inspect image labels to figure out where in the filesystem I should copy from.
 Does dcp have an `inspect` command to list image labels?